EnglishFrench

 A proper burial is the ultimate sign of respect.
 Families go to great lengths to have their loved ones put to rest properly.
 Not only does it show proper respect, but it gives the living family members a sense of peace and closure.

 There’s no limit to what we would do to get our family and friends to their proper final resting place.
-Unfortunately, however, the process to get them there can be an expensive one.
+Unfortunately, however, the process to get them there can be expensive.

 This is especially true if you’re an immigrant in the U.S. The average repatriation cost is an unexpected expense.
 But, it’s a necessary one if immigrant families want their loved ones to be buried back home.